-Welcome to the Housing Foundation Copenhagen
+Welcome to Housing Foundation Copenhagen

-We offer a variety of housing options across all parts of Copenhagen: We reserve dormitory rooms as well as private and shared apartments around the city and rent them out via our booking system.
+We have different types of accommodations such as dormitory rooms as well as private and shared apartments around the city and rent them out via our online booking system.

-On this webpage you can find information about our invitation process and booking system, and see if you are eligible for housing through The Housing Foundation Copenhagen
+On this webpage you can find information about our invitation process and booking system, and see if you are eligible for housing through The Housing Foundation Copenhagen.

 In Denmark, it is normal to wait until mid-later October to turn on the heat, in order to preserve energy and think more sustainably.
 However, it is the individual building owners who decide exactly when the heat is turned on, which is normally around the Autumn holiday or in some cases, depending on the temperature outside.
 Your residence handbook might give more information on when the heating is turned on in your accommodation.